Keeley Hawes

 Keeley Hawes in The Hollow Crown

-Subsequently, she landed the lead role in the biographical drama "The Durrells," embodying a widowed mother of many who moved from London to the island of Corfu to overcome financial difficulties and support her children.
+She then landed the lead role in the biographical drama "The Durrells," playing a widowed mother who moved from London to the island of Corfu to overcome financial difficulties and support her children.

 Keeley Hawes in The Durrells